MicrosoftDocs/security/operations/overview.md

 ---
 title: Security operations  | Microsoft Docs
-description: Detect, respond, and recover the system when it's attacked. ms.author: dansimp
+description: Learn about security operations and how they detect, respond, and recover the system when it's attacked. ms.author: dansimp
 author: dansimp
 localization_priority: Normal